neobotix/RL-DP5/README.md

 # RL-DP5
 Software package for RL-DP5 Igus arm with extended DoF's.
-This package was initially developed by Neobotix GmbH, but now the package is considered to be community driven, since we are not active in the projects that invlove RL-DP5.
+This package was initially developed by Neobotix GmbH, but now the package is considered to be community driven, since we are not active in the projects that involve RL-DP5.

 This package was designed to work with the mobile manipulator mm-400 mounted with RL-DP5 with the linear actuator.
 This package provides all the necessary ros-controller interface for connecting with the MoveIt planning pipeline.